Kamran1819G/Rapid-File-Downloader/readme.md

 ### 4. Combining Segments

-After all segments are downloaded, the part files are combined into a single file.
-Each segment file is opened and its contents are written into the final output file in sequence.
+Once all segments are downloaded, they are combined into a single file in sequential order.

 #### Logic

-Once all the segments are downloaded, the files are combined into one:
+After downloading, the segments are merged:

 ```python
 with open(file_name, 'wb') as output_file: